Veeeetzzzz/pest-control-standalone-reporting-form/README.md

 # Local Development

-- Download repository
+- Download repository git clone [this repo](https://github.com/Veeeetzzzz/pest-control-standalone-reporting-form/tree/main)
-- Install requirements
+- Install requirements    ```npm install```
 - Update .env file with Dynamics/Salesforce API keys
-- Run npm dev, page refreshes as you update the file.
+- Run ```npm dev``` to start the dev server.
+The page refreshes as you update/save the file.

 # Pushing to Production

+- Use any host that supports Next.js
 - Self host on your on Azure/Vercel env with one click deployment
-- Use any host that supports Node.js which in 2024 is nearly every major web host